 Finally, it is essential to recognize that mistakes are not just a part of the learning process, they are also a part of the game.
 As a coach, we want players to know that sports are a collective grouping of making mistakes.
 These are games of mistakes, athletes make them all the time.
 The focus should be not about the mistake but what do you do after the mistake.
 That matters the most.
 Just like in life, deal with it and move on.

 Athletes who are afraid to make mistakes or who are overly critical of themselves are more likely to become anxious or stressed during games, which can negatively impact their performance.
 Coaches and parents can help young athletes by reminding them to stay focused on the present moment and not to dwell on past mistakes.
 They can also help by reinforcing positive self-talk and reminding athletes of their strengths and accomplishments.

-In conclusion, making mistakes is an inevitable part of youth sports.
+Making mistakes are an inevitable part of youth sports.
 However, mistakes can be valuable opportunities for growth and learning if approached with a growth mindset and a supportive environment.
-Coaches, parents, and players all play critical roles in how mistakes are perceived and responded to.
-By emphasizing the importance of hard work and dedication and rewarding effort rather than just results, young athletes can develop a growth mindset that will serve them well not just in sports but in all areas of life.
+Coaches, parents, and players all play critical roles in how mistakes are perceived and addressed.
+By emphasizing the importance of hard work and dedication and rewarding effort rather than just results, young athletes can develop a growth mindset that will serve them well, not just in sports but in all areas of life.